 Mayor Pete Buttigieg is the chief executive of the City of South Bend.
 The city’s thirty-second mayor, he was sworn into office on January 1, 2012.
-As mayor, Buttigieg supervises the enforcement of municipal codes and state laws, appoints and supervises department officers, and communicates with the Common Council on financial issues and policy affairs.
-He also serves as the representative for the city and its residents for special events and ceremonies.
+As mayor, Buttigieg is responsible for the city workforce of over 1,000 employees and an annual budget over $300 million.

-Buttigieg is working to strengthen the local economy by retaining and attracting businesses, partner with the local public school system, manage a cutting-edge and transparent city administration, and provide safety and security by empowering neighborhoods throughout our community.
+Buttigieg is working to strengthen the local economy by retaining and attracting businesses, partner with the local public school system, manage a cutting-edge and transparent city administration, improve neighborhood quality of life, and use proven methods to enhance public safety.

 A Rhodes Scholar, Buttigieg studied Philosophy, Politics, and Economics at Oxford and holds a bachelor’s degree in History and Literature from Harvard.
 Buttigieg was born in South Bend and grew up in the Northwest Side and North Shore Triangle neighborhoods.
 He attended St. Joseph’s High School in South Bend.

 Prior to becoming mayor, Buttigieg worked for McKinsey & Company, a top consulting firm, where he worked in economic development, energy, retail, and logistics.

 Buttigieg is President of the Indiana Urban Mayors Caucus, and serves on the boards of the Indiana Association of Cities and Towns and the Truman National Security Project.